You know your landing pages are a crucial cog in the conversion funnel.

 PageWiz also offers the full slate of professional integration you’d expect from a landing page builder, with platforms like MailChimp, Salesforce, and Zapier.

-The platform also offers white label email marketing services, so that users can send automated emails free from PageWiz branding.
+The platform also offers white label email marketing services, so that subscribers can send automated emails free from PageWiz branding.

 To round things out, PageWiz is highly reviewed in the customer support department, and their website features live chat and easy-to-find contact info.

-All in all, this is a solid option — and at $29 per month, it’s a great starting point for marketers who want to launch effective landing pages without a large investment.
+All in all, it’s is a solid option — and at $25 per month, it’s a great starting point for marketers who want to launch effective landing pages with cheap landing page software.

 Next on our list is Lander.
 To sum it up, this platform does everything well, but nothing exceptional.